 The Great Lakes Seaway Trail National Scenic Byways was identified by this analysis within the VSA.
 This route continues to highlight those intrinsic qualities they were originally recognized for: natural scenery, cultural significance, and historic heritage.
 Various 'working' agricultural and light industrial land uses are already present along the route.
 The Facility would be located within the foreground viewshed of the Great Lakes Seaway Trail Scenic Byway, from a short section (2 miles in length) of NYS Route 18/Lake Road.
-Taken together with past and present development along the identified scenic byway, negative cumulative effects are not anticipated.
+The Ridge View Solar project is not proposed along Lake Road/NY-18; at its closest point, Lake Road/NY-18 would be 2.75 miles north of the northwest corner of the Ridge View Solar project area located along Town Line Road.
+Taken together with past and present and foreseeable future development along the identified scenic byway, negative cumulative effects are not anticipated.